Prince Alexander of the Netherlands: Biography

 Alexander was educated together with his brother William III of the Netherlands, who was only eighteen months his senior.
 Their father, the Prince of Orange, thought the physical education of the boys particularly important.
 As such, they spent much time outdoors.
 The Prince of Orange actively partook in the upbringing of his children.
 On 22 October 1822 Anna Pavlovna wrote to her brother Constantine, "the two eldest are big boys and are receiving their first lessons.
 William started teaching them to read a year ago and now they have been entrusted to the care of a tutor who comes everyday to teach them.
 Papa teaches them Geography."
 The Princes William and Alexander later continued their studies at Leiden University, but neither of them showed a particular interest in academics.

-Alexander is said to have been his parents' favourite son.
-Possibly, they saw him as more fit to rule than his brother William, who was hot-tempered and difficult from a young age.
-Alexander inherited his father's easy going nature.
-“He was truly amiable, kind-hearted, and friendly, was much beloved by all who met him”, wrote Emmeline Stuart Wortley, who had met him during the falconry season at Het Loo.
-Alexander loved the casual outdoor life he could lead away from court formality at Het Loo.
-He gathered a large, international group of like-minded friends around him with whom he liked to spend the summer months in leisure.
-Within the family Alexander was well liked.
-He even got on well with notoriously difficult personalities such as his brother William and his sister-in-law Sophie of Württemberg, who had a particularly troubled relationship with most of her in-laws.
+Contemporary accounts suggest that Alexander was regarded by his parents as more suitable to rule than his brother William, who was described as difficult to manage from a young age.
+Emmeline Stuart Wortley, who met Alexander during the falconry season at Het Loo, wrote positively about his character.
+Alexander spent extended periods at Het Loo, where he took part in outdoor activities and socialized with an international circle of acquaintances.
+He maintained cordial relations with members of his family, including William and his sister-in-law Sophie of Wurttemberg, despite Sophie's strained relations with some of her in-laws.

 Alexander had a lively, adventurous personality.
 According to his sister-in-law Sophie, he was tall, strong and rather handsome.
 He was no intellectual, but he did develop many interests, including numismatics, mechanical engineering, flora and fauna, military science and all kinds of sports.
 He was also fascinated by new technologies, as proven by the fact he was the first member of the House of Orange to have his photograph taken, and he also the first to own a bicycle.
 It is unclear whether he ever really attended a costume ball dressed from head to toe in shining armour, but he did don Highland Dress on several occasions.

 Alexander was outdoorsy and lived a very active life.
 Among the sports he practiced were gymnastics, sailing, fishing, ice skating, dancing, sharp shooting, archery and horse riding.
 While on a visit to the United Kingdom in 1843 he was introduced to punt gunning, to which he immediately took a fancy.
 He contacted the then famous sportsman Colonel Peter Hawker, who secured him a gun.
 According to Hawker’s diary, Alexander killed 35 teal and 12 curlews with his first three shots.
 “A princely beginning”, Hawker concluded.